Murli913/Mario-Game/README.md

 various level elements.
 The game scene is constructed using a series of predefined maps, each represented as a string array where different characters correspond to specific game objects, such as blocks, coins, and enemies.
 These maps are used to generate the level layout dynamically.
-The player character has a variety of interactions within the game, including collecting coins, hitting surprise blocks that can release coins or power-ups, and colliding with enemies.
-The player can grow in size by collecting mushrooms, which temporarily increases their jump force and scale.
-The game incorporates enemy movement and collision detection, making the gameplay challenging and engaging.
-The game also features a transition system where completing a level by reaching a pipe at the end leads the player to the next level.
-The camera follows the player character, ensuring the player remains the focal point.
-If the player falls off the screen or collides with an enemy without jumping on them, they lose the game.

 Mario-Game Features

 Here are some key features you might want to consider implementing to enhance the gameplay and overall
 experience:
 1. Multiple Levels:  Currently, you have defined different maps for different levels.
 You can expand on this by adding more levels with increasing difficulty, new obstacles, enemies, and surprises.
 2. Enemy Behavior:  Enhance enemy behavior to make them more challenging.
 You can introduce different types of enemies with unique movement patterns, abilities, and weaknesses.
 Additionally, consider implementing boss battles at the end of each level for an added challenge.